hiranya911/rest-coder/docs/source/intro.rst

 The AJAX client stub generator and the HTML API doc generator require following software to be setup.

 * JDK 1.6 or higher
+* NodeJS and Express (Installation Instructions included on the documentation)

 Installation
 ------------